junxit/us-congress-bills-114/metadata.md

 - 2015-12-03 — Placed on the Union Calendar, Calendar No. 280.
 - 2015-12-03 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-367.
 - 2015-12-03 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-367.
+- 2016-02-29 — Considered under suspension of the rules. (consideration: CR H1031-1033)
+- 2016-02-29 — DEBATE - The House proceeded with forty minutes of debate on S. 1580.
+- 2016-02-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-29 — Mr. Hice, Jody B. moved to suspend the rules and pass the bill, as amended.
+- 2016-02-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1031-1032)
+- 2016-02-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1031-1032)